a1v0/a1v0.de/draft-articles/overcoming-scim-provisioning-errors-in-servicenow.md

 #### What causes the error?

+I honestly don't know what causes this error.
+As far as I can glean, there's nothing wrong with this `PATCH` request.
+However, it only occurred when Entra was set up to provision the culprit field (in this case `addresses[type eq "home"].country`) with every single provisioning job.

 #### Workaround

+In the Entra provisioning config, ensure that the culprit field is not set to provision "Always" but "Only on object creation".
+As far as I understand, "Only on object creation" will send the value only once when the user is provisioned for the first time, and then only when the value changes in Entra.

+This workaround is therefore not suitable for everyone (since sometimes you need field values to be sent every time), but it was good enough for the purposes of my project.

 ### SCIM PROVIDER - Patch op[0]: Value for attribute urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:manager must be a JSON object, Applying patch ops results in an invalid resource